ray-project/langchain-ray/open_source_LLM_retrieval_qa/README.md

 Once you have a cloud machine with the required specifications, do `pip install ray[default]`

-To apply this to the Ray docs, use `tar xvfz
+To apply this to the Ray docs, use `tar xvfz`.